ibm-cloud-docs/vmwaresolutions/archiref/vcsvsrx/vcsvsrx-planning.md

 - Full vSRX firewall and routing capability implemented.

 The following features are unique to a deployment with the ESXi as the host OS.
-- VXLAN connectivity into a vCenter Server instance.
+- VXLAN connectivity into a VMware vCenter Server® instance.
 - Ability to host extra VMs on the edge services cluster.
 - NSX edges, load balancers.